thatdevgirl/woocommerce-tiered-flat-rate/wc-tiered-shipping/readme.txt

 Requires PHP: 7.0
 Stable tag: 3.2.0

+[Deprecated!]
 This WordPress plugin adds a tiered flat rate shipping option for the WooCommerce plugin.

 == Description ==

+**Important notice!**

+Due to a shift in my personal and professional priorities, I have decided to take a step back from development.
+As a result, this plugin is no longer being actively maintained.
+You are welcome to [fork it](https://github.com/thatdevgirl/woocommerce-tiered-flat-rate) and create your own updates.
+If you do so, please credit me as the original author.
+(I would also love to hear about this plugin’s new life!)

+All the best, Joni.

+--

 WordPress administrative users can create a tiered flat rate shipping fee based on the total number of items in a WooCommerce cart.
 The store administrator can choose to apply this shipping method to all allowed countries that the store may ship to or only specific countries.